 As they go dormant, their bullet-shaped buds rest just below the surface, their compact structure protecting them from dehydration and winter ice.
 They lose all foliage above the soil until the spring growing season when they emerge from the ground in spear-like shoots.

 When dormant daylilies turn brown in autumn, pull off dead foliage and cut the remaining leaves to within a few inches of the ground, using pruning shears.
 Alternatively, leave foliage in place until spring when you can just pull it away from the plant crown.
 To sterilize your pruning tools, soak them for five minutes in a solution of 1 part household bleach to 3 parts of water, and then let air-dry.

 The foliage on semi-evergreen daylilies remains green in warmer climates.
 In colder climates, semi-evergreen varieties decline through successive autumn freezes or go dormant and lose all their leaves in early winter.
 If they go dormant, they maintain themselves as short sprouts that will grow rapidly in early spring.
 Remove rotten or dead leaves around dormant semi-evergreen daylilies, but leave the sprouts in place.

 Evergreen daylilies stay green throughout the winter, although their growth slows in the winter.
 Freezing weather will turn their foliage to mush.
 Remove decayed or damaged foliage from evergreen lilies during the winter.

-Mulching daylilies with a 2-inch layer of leaf mulch, wood chips or straw** will help control weeds and moderate the effects of winter freezing and thawing.
+Mulch daylilies with a 2-inch layer of leaf mulch, wood chips, or straw.
+This will help control weeds and moderate the effects of winter freezing and thawing.
 Replace the mulch as it rots each year.